 Love and Fund-erdogs: 6 Ways The Philadelphia Eagles Give Back

-Because we’re based in Philadelphia, the big game buzz is taking over the DonorPerfect office as we cheer on the Philadelphia Eagles at our Friday afternoon tailgate complete with mocktails, wings, and lots of Eagles green.
+Because we’re based in Philadelphia, the Eagles’ big win was widely celebrated throughout our office following our Friday afternoon tailgate complete with mocktails, wings, and lots of Eagles green.

 We’re proud to cheer on our Philadelphia Eagles on the field and in their charitable work, which includes: